Artist Profile: Casper Rawls – The Gentleman B-Bender Guitar King, From Sideman To Star

 “I got my first guitar when I was eight years old.
 My father took me to the music store.
 He was in the air force and we didn’t have a lot of money.
 He said, ‘Go pick any toy you want,’ so I picked little cowboy guitar.
 In 6th grade I got my first electric guitar.
 I then played in a Christmas show in a popular bar in Helotes, Texas called John T. Floor’s Country Store.
 I realized then that people liked to hear me play guitar and I was off like a rocket in 1966 when I was 11!
 And I realized early on that girls like guys who played guitars.”

 In 1982 he moved back to San Antonio to help his dad with his mother who was ill.
 “I lived with them until she passed away.”
 Casper has a heart the size of Texas, to say the least.
 I find that act alone put him in sainthood, for many of us who have been down that road know what that’s all about.
 “So, I was playing in San Antonio a bit and one day I get a call from the LeRoi Brothers, who were looking for a guitarist as Don Leady had left the band.
 I had seen them on MTV and they had videos in between movies on HBO.
 So I thought these guys have got it together.”
 They called and he did an audition for them even though they had seen him previously when he toured through Austin with the Webb Wilder bunch called the Drapes.
-Meanwhile, they had already called Evan Johns, a fiery guitarist who took the gig, but that didn’t work out for either party, and Evan left after a year and a half.
-“So they called me back up in 1985 and I joined the band, moved back here, and that was my reintroduction to Austin.
+Meanwhile, they had already called Evan Johns, a fiery guitarist who took the gig, but that didn’t work out for either party, and Evan left after a year.
+“So they called me back up in 1985 and I joined the band, moved back here, and that was my re-introduction to Austin.
 From 1985 on it branched out into many other things.
-Once Steve and Mike started to have kids they didn’t want to tour as much.
-I started playing with other people like the Kelly Willis band, as well as 11 years with Austin sensation Toni Price, Doyle Bramhall or just whoever would call me.
-The LeRoi’s were my main band but we just weren’t playing out as much.
-To be truthful, offers weren’t coming in for our band anymore.
-We had spent a lot of time in Europe, and Australia, made some wonderful records, and I was honored to be a part of that band, the history, all that for so long, you know.
-We did a lot of rock and rolling.
+I also started playing with other people like the Kelly Willis band, 11 years with Austin sensation Toni Price, 5 or more with Doyle Bramhall.
 This brings us up to the current state of affairs.
 I’d been playing Continental before Steve Wertheimer owned it.
 I played there in ’85 with the LeRoi’s, in ’84 with Omar, and sat in with him for a show.
 In the mid-80’s Omar was quite big then, touring with Stevie Vaughan.
-Now here I am, running on 8 years there, every Sunday afternoon at 3:30.
+Now here I am, running on 9 1/2 years there, every Sunday afternoon at 3:30.
 We have a lotta fun, we’ve had many guests come through.
 Steve’s been really faithful to us, he’s really a great guy to be around.”

 The Sunday matinee of Planet Casper is crowded with a variety of people – loyal fans, tourists, the curious.
 Glenn Fukanaga and Dony Wynn are holding down the rhythm section while Bukka Allen on keys trades solos back and forth with Rawls.
 They are having fun and it shows.
 For once, Casper Rawls, side men to so many, is in front of his own band.
 Who all has Rawls been a side man to, you might wonder.
 Let’s have a look…the list is lengthy: